 Day 11 & 12: Savuti

-We will depart from Moremi to Savuti in the Chobe Game Reserve.
-The Savuti channel was dry for more than 20 years but it is now filled with water.
-This water runs into a plain which is known as the Savuti march.
-Huge concentrations of plain game such as Zebra and Wildebeest graze on these plains, while the lions feast on the abundance of prey.
-Here your 4x4 driving skills will tested in the thick sand of the Chobe National Park.
+We would suggest an early morning departure from Moremi to Savuti as the road is thick and sandy and slow driving.
+The Savuti channel was dry for more than 20 years, but it is now filled with water.
+This water runs into a plain which is known as the Savuti marsh.
+Huge concentrations of plain game such as zebra and wildebeest graze on these plains, while the lions feast on the abundance of prey.
+Here your 4x4 driving skills will be tested in the thick sand of the Chobe National Park.

 Day 13: Chobe Safari Lodge

 Depart to Kasane and set up camp under the big green trees close to the Chobe River.
 Kasane is a small, but very busy town situated where the four countries Botswana, Zimbabwe, Namibia and Zambia meet.
 There are no fences between the village of Kasane and the Chobe National Park.
 So don’t be too amazed if you see a hippo or elephant wandering down the road!
 Do a sunset cruise on the Chobe river and you are guaranteed to see a postcard perfect sunset.
 Kasane and the Chobe region have a number of interesting spots to visit, the old baobab tree being no exception.
 In the early part of the previous century the hollow, gnarled trunk was used as a prison before the current goal was built.
 If you feel like something more adventurous, a trip down the Kasane Rapids, a short distance from town will be very exciting.